Downtown Manhattan Office Space for Rent

 Bike paths run throughout Hudson River Park, Battery Park, and East River Park, and there are plenty of bike lanes in Lower Manhattan’s streets.
 As with most of the city, the safety of bike lanes is primarily dependent on tourist and vehicle traffic.

-Lower Manhattan Neighborhood & History
+Downtown Manhattan Neighborhood & History

 Rich with history, the narrow, twisting streets lead to many of New York City’s historical buildings and landmarks, such as Federal Hall, New York City Hall, Bowling Green, the Charging Bull, Wall Street, St. Paul’s Chapel, and Trinity Church.
 The newest — and tallest — landmark is One World Trade Center which opened in late 2014.